Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/research-megabuildings.md

 under certain time and location parameters.

 There is a correlation between the red apparition on the cores and mega buildings, as it turns out.
-There is a story that wants to unfold here.
+There is a jumbled story that wants to unfold here.
 Can you see it?

 ## H01